-Proposed resolution for CID 1733: Accepted
+Proposed resolution: Revised

-Proposed resolution for CID 2286: Revised (The proposed change of CID 1733 is accepted)
+TGbf Editor: Please revise the sentence starting at Line 52 on Page 142 of D1.2 as follows.

-The SR2SI variant of a TF sounding phase shall be present in a TB sensing measurement exchange if at least one STA that is a sensing transmitter in this TF sounding phase and that is not assigned to be polled or has responded in the polling phase.
+The SR2SI variant of a TF sounding phase shall be present in a TB sensing measurement exchange if at least one STA that is a sensing transmitter to which the AP is a sensing receiver in this TF sounding phase and that is not assigned to be polled or has responded in the polling phase.

 CID 1610